-- 10.2.1 identify the Report under Review, the author(s) of the Report under Review, the Machinery and Equipment and/or real estate and real property interest involved, and the Effective Date of the opinion in the Report under Review; [see 3.22, 7.7] - 10.2.2 provide an opinion as to whether the Scope of Work employed in the Report under Review is appropriate and reasonable for its intended use and whether the Scope of Work employed has been met; [see 7.6, 11.1.2, 11.1.4, 11.5] - 10.2.3 provide an opinion as to the adequacy and relevance of the data and the propriety of any adjustments to the data; [see 10.2.2, 11.6] - 10.2.4 provide an opinion as to the appropriateness and proper application of the methodologies (valuation or other) and techniques used; [see 11.1.1] - 10.2.5 provide an opinion as to whether the analyses, opinions and conclusions in the Report under Review are appropriate and reasonable; [see 11.1.2] and - 10.2.6 provide reasons for any disagreement or agreement with the Report being reviewed. [see 11.3]
+- 10.2.1 identify the Report under Review, the author(s) of the Report under Review, the Machinery and Equipment and/or real property interest involved, the Effective Date of the opinion in the Report under Review and whether the opinion in the Report under review is Current, Retrospective, Prospective, or an Update. [see 3.25, 7.7] - 10.2.2 provide an opinion as to whether the Scope of Work employed in the Report under Review is appropriate and reasonable for its Authorized use and whether the Scope of Work employed has been met; [see 7.6, 11.1.2, 11.1.4, 11.5] - 10.2.3 provide an opinion as to the adequacy and relevance of the data and the propriety of any adjustments to the data; [see 10.2.2, 11.6] - 10.2.4 provide an opinion as to the appropriateness and proper application of the methodologies (valuation or other) and techniques used; [see 11.1.1] - 10.2.5 provide an opinion as to whether the analyses, opinions and conclusions in the Report under Review are appropriate and reasonable; [see 11.1.2] and - 10.2.6 provide reasons for any disagreement or agreement with the Report being reviewed. [see 11.3]